alan-platform/alan-platform.github.io/pages/tutorials/model/2026.2/application-tutorial3.md

 Here we used property `Car` with reference rule `fast` (this means `Car` can only have values of `Electric vehicles` that also have state `Fast`) to derive `Top speed` by using the notation `.'property'&'where'`.
 Back to our model, as a state is not a property there is no property to refer to and therefore the notation becomes `.&'where'`.

-Here is the result of ouw efforts in the app:
+Here is the result of our efforts in the app:
 ![Table and priority](./images_model/033.png)

 The example is a bit far fetched but it gives a preview into how intricate models can become.